jfioasd/rec/README.md

 |`^`| Pops `x`.
 If `x == 0`, break out of innermost `[ ... ]` loop. <br>(Or terminates program, if not in `[ ... ]` loop.) |

 ## Interpreter Spec
-Both interpreters hosted here have a REPL (which you can access with no CLI arguments).
-It also has a debugger, which prints program info at each executed command.
+Both interpreters hosted here have a REPL (which you can access with no CLI arguments) and a debugger (which prints program info as the interpreter executes commands).
 (Use enter to step through the debugger.)

 You can use <code>Ctrl-D</code> to exit both the interpreter and the debugger.